IBM/universal-connectors/docs/config_universal_connector.md

 2. For the data source types supported by Guardium:

       a.
 Configure the native audit logs on the data source so that they can be parsed by Guardium, then configure the data shipper to forward the audit logs to the Guardium univer***REMOVED***l connector.

       b.
 Configure the Guardium univer***REMOVED***l connector to read the native audit logs.
-See Adding connectors and plug-ins in Guardium.
-Customize one of the pre-defined templates, depending on your environment./To configure audit logs with one of the pre-packaged plug-ins that comes with Guardium, see the following pages:
+See the section about adding connectors and plug-ins below.

-*** Note: if you are using secrets or sensitive information in your configuration, see the Creating and Managing Secrets section below before you configure a new connector ***
+***Note: if you are using secrets or sensitive information in your configuration, see the Creating and Managing Secrets section below before you configure a new connector***

-[Configuring audit logs on MongoDB and forwarding to Guardium with Filebeat] or [Configuring the GIM client to handle Filebeat and Syslog on MongoDB]

-[Configuring audit logs on MongoDB and forwarding to Guardium via Syslog] or [Configuring the GIM client to handle Filebeat and Syslog on MongoDB]

-[Configuring audit logs on MySQL and forwarding to Guardium via Syslog]

-[Configuring audit logs on MySQL and forwarding to Guardium via Filebeat]

-[Configuring Amazon S3 auditing with CloudWatch]

-[Configuring Amazon S3 auditing via SQS]

-3. For a data source that does not have off-the-shelf support by Guardium, upload a plug-in.
-See [Adding connectors and plug-ins in Guardium]
+3. For a data source that does not have off-the-shelf support by Guardium, [upload a plug-in](docs/available_plugins.md)

 4. Enable the univer***REMOVED***l collector feature on the designated Guardium collectors or the stand-alone system.
-See [Enabling the Guardium univer***REMOVED***l connector on collectors].
+See the section about enabling the Guardium univer***REMOVED***l connector on collectors below.

-## Creating and Managing Secrets
+# Creating and Managing Secrets

 It is more secure to store secrets in the univer***REMOVED***l connector keystore, instead of writing the passwords in plain text within a connector configuration.
 Store secrets before you add a connector configuration that is using a secret.
 You also need to restart the univer***REMOVED***l connector to make the new or updated secrets available for univer***REMOVED***l connector configurations.

-### Procedure
+## Procedure

 1. Create a secret.
 Log in to the Guardium CLI and create the key by using the grdapi command:
 ```